-2. Reforms benefitted the high-income group and made life tougher for low and middle class
+2. Reforms benefitted the high-income group and made life tougher for the low and middle class

-Thus it can be said that economic reforms did not provide social justice and was unable to work for welfare of general public.
+Thus, it can be said that economic reforms did not provide social justice and were unable to work for the welfare of the general public.

 - Financial sector reforms